na-na-hi/renget/archive/HaithamUraniumFever.md

 -Is one of the organizers and is the announcer of the not-so-official Quidditch league.
 -Is in the following clubs: Supply and Demand, Fitness, Cooking, H.E.G.
 -Has a sweet tooth and really likes to cook and bake, especially French pastries and desserts.
 Always bakes in big batches to share with everyone and takes orders upon request.
 -His little sister, Aquila Montcroix, is a year younger than him and is a Ravenclaw student currently on an exchange program to Beauxbatons for a year.
+They are very close and have a good sibling relationship.
 -Frequently exchanges handwritten letters with his sister and they get along very well.
 Is excited to see her back in Hogwarts again soon.
 -Is an avid fountain pen collector.
 Has a secret treasured collection and is pretty proud of it.
 -Outside of Quidditch, his other hobby is actually writing.
 It doesn't matter what he's writing, he just enjoys the feel of the pen on the paper.
 Writing is also the only time he'll actually be completely quiet for once.